-In those cases where the property rights being acquired involve payment of a nominal consideration, the department, after reviewing market transactions and other pertinent information, will administratively establish an amount to be offered.
-If we are unable to reach a negotiated settlement on the basis of this figure, an appraisal will be completed prior to further negotiations.
-You have the right to request that we appraise your property at any time prior to accepting our offer.
+In those cases where the property rights being acquired involve payment of a nominal consideration, the county, after reviewing market transactions and other pertinent information, will administratively establish an amount to be offered.
+If the administrative offer is over \$10,000, you will have the right to request an appraisal at any time prior to accepting our offer.

-In all other cases, the department will arrange to have your property appraised to establish the "just compensation" due you.
-The appraiser will be furnished with current title reports and maps to accurately identify the property needed.
+In all other cases, the county will arrange to have your property appraised to establish the "just compensation" due you.
+The appraiser will be furnished with right of way plans, legal descriptions, and current title reports to accurately identify the property needed.

 The appraiser is required to make a reasonable attempt to contact you for a joint inspection of your property.
 You have the right to accompany the appraiser on the inspection of your property.
-It is to your advantage to give the appraiser all of the information you can which has a bearing on the property's worth.
+It is to your advantage to provide the appraiser with all of the information you may have regarding your property's worth.
 Appraisers are trained to know what to look for, but without your help and cooperation, it is possible to overlook an important item.